 Training is an integral part of the nursing profession.
-A nurse must possess a strong theoretical base and practical skills.
+A nurse must possess a strong theoretical base as well as practical skills.
 This book will act as a standard prescription for educators and mentors to teach and demonstrate the clinical nursing procedures to budding and practicing nurses.
 The text has been developed keeping in mind the clinical requirements of a student nurse at all levels of nursing education.

-I hope you will enjoy reading the book as much as I enjoyed writing it.
+I hope, as a reader, you will enjoy reading the book as much as I enjoyed writing it.
 Constructive criticism from the readers is always welcome to improve upon in further edition.
 Happy Reading!